JonToler/meal-tracker/README.md

 I want options to view all foods, only high-calorie foods (more than 500 calories), or only lower-calorie foods (less than 500 calories).
 I want to click a food to edit its name, details or calories (in case I decide to pretend my fries were 100 calories instead of 365).

+specs:

+If a user adds a meal to the list it will populate the list:
+ex: input: Waffles, calories 500, Good
+output: list Waffles.

+User can sort list by calories in food. ex input user: show meals with 500 calories or less.
+output: will display list of meals less than 500 calories.

+user can edit a meal item to change it. ex user input: change waffles to 200 calories.
+output: waffles will not be 200 calories.

 Installation

 Install Meal Tracker locally by cloning this repository: